Skip to Content

 — Rumi

 Rumi's mausoleum is inside the Mevlana Museum in Central Konya.
-I stayed at a budget hotel a few blocks away from this great place.
+I stayed at a budget hotel a few blocks from this remarkable place.

-If you choose to visit Konya for Rumi and want to tick another UNESCO World Heritage Site off your Turkey bucket list, there's Catalhoyuk.
+If you visit Konya for Rumi and want to tick another UNESCO World Heritage Site off your Turkey bucket list, there's Catalhoyuk.

 Located a 40-minute drive southeast of Konya, Catalhoyuk is a 9,000-year-old Neolithic (New Stone Age) settlement.